caasinehc/Isaac-s-Arcade/ISSUE_TEMPLATE/bug_template.md

 ## Steps to Reproduce

 Please provide detailed steps for reproducing the issue.
-This is important because I can't fix a problem that I can't see
+This is incredibly important to the debugging process, as I will need to see and understand the problem before I can fix it.

 1. step 1
 2. step 2
-3. you get the pattern...
+3. you get the idea...

 ## Additional information